kubesphere/website/content/en/docs/faq/devops/install-jenkins-plugins.md

    echo http://$NODE_IP:$NODE_PORT
    ```

 2. You can get the output similar to the following.
-You can access the Jenkins dashboard through the address with your own KubeSphere account and password (e.g. `admin/P@88w0rd`).
+You can access the Jenkins dashboard through the address with your own KubeSphere account and password (for example, `admin/P@88w0rd`).

    ```
    http://192.168.0.4:30180